fordesmith/crisp-dna/_docs/benefitdelivery.md

 next_section: inception.html
 ---

-Benefit Delivery Assessment
+Customer Succcess Assessment
 ==============

 <br>

-> *"Without the Benefit Delivery Assessment, we would have been blind to the status of the factors that would eventually shape our success"*.
+> *"Without the Customer Succcess Assessment, we would have been blind to the status of the factors that would eventually shape our success"*.
  <br> **Insurance COO**

  <br>